Emmotes/ic_spoilers/docs/patron_perks.md

 > Beast Enemies take 50% more damage.

 **Expert Adventurer** - Tier 9 Global - 25 levels
-> Increases the damage of all champions by 10%.
+> Increases the damage of all Champions by 10%.

 ## Vajra